tabalren/Startup-Smart-Contract/README.md

 1. Pay employees quickly and easily.
 2. Distribute profits to different tiers of employees.
-3. Distribute company shares for employees in a "deferred equity incentive plan" automatically.

 ## Contract 1 - Associate Splitter Contract